 First, it is easy to see that the size of $\mathcal{T}_{A \bowtie B}$ is equal to the intersection between the keys in $K_A$ and $K_B$, i.e., $|K_A \cap K_B| = 4$.
 This is in turn equal to the \emph{inner product} between $\bv{x}^{\ind{K_A}}$ and $\bv{x}^{\ind{K_B}}$.
 Similarly, the \texttt{SUM} aggregate of the values in $V_A$ after join (i.e., \texttt{SUM($V_{A \bowtie}$)}) is equal to the inner product $\text{\texttt{SUM($V_{A \bowtie}$)}} = \langle \bv{x}^{V_A}, \bv{x}^{\ind{K_B}} \rangle$.
 To estimate a post-join mean (i.e., \texttt{MEAN}($V_{A\bowtie}$)), we can combine the join-size estimate with the SUM estimate:

-In the application discussed above, such a statistic would allow us to determine, based on sketches alone, if for instance the average taxi ridership on festival days was higher than typical.
-Alternatively, for tables containing precipitation data and taxi ridership, an estimate of $\langle \bv{x}^{V_A}, \bv{x}^{{V_B}} \rangle$ might signify if high precipitation days align with high ridership days (this would lead to a high inner product).
+Finally, computing a post-join inner product, $\langle \bv{x}^{V_A}, \bv{x}^{{V_B}} \rangle$ could be useful.
+In the application above, for tables containing precipitation data and taxi ridership, a high inner-product might signify that high precipitation days align with high ridership days.

-\paragraph{Comparison of different methods} Given the above reductions, both linear sketching methods like JL projection and CountSketch, and our Weighted MinHash method, can be directly applied to the dataset search problem.
+\myparagraph{Comparison of different methods} Given the above reductions, both linear sketching methods like JL projection and CountSketch, and our Weighted MinHash method, can be directly applied to the dataset search problem.
 We simply need to precompute $\mathcal{S}(\bv{x}^{\ind{K_B}})$ and $\mathcal{S}(\bv{x}^{{V_B}})$ for all tables $\mathcal{T}_B$ in our search set.
 Sketching other vector transformations like $\mathcal{S}((\bv{x}^{{V_B}})^2)$ opens up the possibility of also estimating other quantities like post-join variance.

 In search applications, we note that the vector length $n$ can be very large.
 However, computing sketches does not require fully materializing the vectors $\bv{x}^{\ind{K_A}}$ and $\bv{x}^{\ind{K_B}}$: all sketching methods discussed in this paper only need to process the vectors' non-zero entries.
 Furthermore, it is not necessary to know the $n$ beforehand: we can simply set $n$ to be large enough to cover the whole domain of the keys being sketched (e.g., $n=2^{32}$ or $n=2^{64})$.